 Zoom is available for students who cannot attend class in-person for emergency circumstances.
-Use of Zoom is based on an honor system.
+Please message the TA and instructor before class, and they will provide the Zoom link.
 Students are otherwise expected to attend class in person.
 Students who use Zoom are expected to be active participants, either vocally or via chat.
 Students must also either have their video on or a photo of themselves when their video is off.